 Von Hoffmann Doyle Farm

-A commitment to sustainable design defined every aspect of the project.
-All wood from accessory buildings was reclaimed and used for the millwork in the restoration of the original house and the addition.
-We stripped and maintained all of the house’s original siding detail.
+Our client’s commitment to sustainable design informed every aspect of the project.
+All wood from accessory buildings was reclaimed and used as millwork for the restoration and addition.
+We stripped and retained all of the house’s original siding detail.
 The heating and AC system is geothermal and the lighting is LED.
-Taking our cues from the original house, we sited the addition to maximize passive solar in the winter, and placed windows to encourage cross ventilation in the summer.
-We worked with the landscape architect to ensure that the placement of new trees on the property would provide shade.
-To the south of the new kitchen a copse of trees creates an outdoor dining room and blocks the southern sun.
+We sited the addition to maximize passive solar in the winter and placed windows to encourage cross ventilation in the summer.
+We worked with the landscape architect to ensure that the new trees on the property provide shade, including a copse of trees to the south of the new kitchen that creates an outdoor dining room.

 Hawkins Partners, Inc.